Burnaby Association of Marine Modellers

 Announcements and Current Events:

-This year our Annual Regatta was held on
+This year our Annual Regatta will be held on

 We meet every Sunday morning at our pond in Burnaby's Central Park between 8:00 am and about 12:00 pm, weather permitting.